meta-llama/llama/README.md

 It relies almost entirely on the `bitsandbytes` and `LLM.int8()` work of Tim Dettmers.
 I've tested it on an RTX 4090, but it should work on a 3090!

+(It might also theoretically let you run LLaMA-65B on an A100, but I haven't tried this.)

 The code contains the following changes:

 - Loads all model_dicts into the same GPU